Javier Milei: Early life and education

 Javier Gerardo Milei was born on 22 October 1970 in Palermo, Buenos Aires, to Norberto Milei and Alicia Lucich.
 He grew up in the neighborhood of Villa Devoto and later moved to the Sáenz Peña district.
 Alicia worked as a homemaker, and Norberto was a bus driver who later became a successful businessman.

 Milei is of paternal Italian descent.
 His grandfather came from Rossano in the Calabria region of Southern Italy in 1926.
 His father's maternal great-grandparents came from the municipalities Francavilla in Sinni and Pignola in the Basilicata region of Southern Italy.
 On his maternal side, he is of Croatian and Italian descent.
 His mother's paternal grandparents and great-grandparents came from Jelsa on the island of Hvar and settled in San Lorenzo, a department in the province of Santa Fe in Argentina.
 His mother's maternal grandparents came from San Severino in the Marche region of Central Italy and settled also in San Lorenzo.
-Furthermore, Milei revealed in 2024 that his grandfather, a great influence in his life, discovered that he was a Jew from matrilineal descent shortly before his death.
-His grandfather's maternal grandfather had been a rabbi.
+Furthermore, Milei revealed in 2024 that his grandfather, a great influence in his life, discovered that he was Jewish from matrilineal descent shortly before his death.
+He also expressed that his grandfather's maternal grandfather may have been a rabbi.

 Milei says he was subject to abuse during his childhood, and after he moved away from home as a young adult, he did not speak to his parents for a decade.
-By 2018 he had stopped talking to them entirely and regarded them as dead.
+By 2018, he had stopped talking to them entirely and regarded them as dead.
 Milei has said the abuse he suffered contributed to his ability to handle adversity.
 He was supported by his maternal grandmother and his younger sister, Karina, with whom he shares a close bond and whom he calls "the boss".
 Milei attended Catholic schools, including the Cardenal Copello secondary school.
 At school, he was nicknamed el Loco ("the Madman") for his outbursts and passionate rhetoric.
 In his late teens and early adulthood, Milei sang in the cover band Everest, which mostly played Rolling Stones covers.
 He also played goalkeeper for the Chacarita Juniors football team until 1989, when Argentina suffered from hyperinflation, and he committed to a career in economics.